 ARTIST STATEMENT

-In sociology class, I learned the term anthropomorphism, the assigning of human characteristics to a god, animal, or inanimate object, something a good sociologist is not to do.
+In sociology class, I learned the term anthropomorphism, the assigning of human characteristics to animal or inanimate object, something a good sociologist is not to do.
 I loved the concept and not surprisingly I find I impose human vulnerabilities on glaciers, trees, and other things touched by time and man.

 When I look at the breadth of my art, contrasts play heavily into the concept.
 Of course, strength and fragility rises as a main underlying force, but on an operative level I like the contrast of colors and textures, light and dark.